Andy Ful

 etc.

-As we can see the AV-Comparatives test results for AVs which have 0, 1, 2, or 3 undetected malware are very close to results of the random trials for one particular AV.
+As we can see, the AV-Comparatives test results for AVs with 0, 1, 2, or 3 undetected malware are very close to the results of the random trials for one particular AV.

-It means that F-Secure, G-Data, Panda, TrendMicro, Avast, AVG, BitDefender, Avira, Eset, K7, Microsoft, and Norton could have in fact the same real number of undetected malware (100 from 30000).
+It means that F-Secure, G-Data, Panda, TrendMicro, Avast, AVG, BitDefender, Avira, Eset, K7, Microsoft, and Norton could have the same number of undetected malware in the wild (July and August).
 But anyway, they would have different numbers of undetected samples in the July_August test by pure statistics.

 Conclusion.